paritytrading/parity/README.md

 Parity
 ======

-Parity is a financial exchange construction kit for the JVM.
+Parity is an open source technology platform for trading venues.

 License